-In Season 4 of Downton Abbey, two new shining faces joined the show’s cast — though you’ll only see one of them on camera at a time.
-Twin boys Cole and Logan Weston play George Crawley, son of Lady Mary (Michelle Dockery) and Matthew (Dan Stevens), and at just 15 months old, the two are already charmers.
+Two new faces joined the show’s cast in Season 4 of Downton Abbey but you’ll only see one of them on camera at a time.
+Twin boys Cole and Logan Weston play George Crawley, son of Lady Mary (Michelle Dockery) and Matthew (Dan Stevens), and at just 15 months old, these two are already charmers.

 “They like batting their eyelids at the ladies,” says mother Charlotte Weston, 23, of her young sons.
 “You could always tell when Michelle would come around [because] the boys would just smile and flirt.”

-The Westons sought out an acting agency after their boys were born, knowing twins are in high demand for screen roles.
+After their boys were born, the Westons sought out an acting agency, knowing twins are in high demand for screen roles.
 Having two babies on hand makes filming easier for when one gets cranky or needs a bottle.
-“It was just a bit of fun, really,” she says of signing the two up for potential acting gigs.
+“It was just a bit of fun, really,” Charlotte says of signing the two up for potential acting gigs.

 Soon enough, however, the Westons heard back from an agent who asked if she could put the boys forward for Downton, a show the family had heard of but never watched.
-That quickly changed: They've marathoned all three series and are now eagerly watching Season 4.
+That quickly changed: They've marathoned all three series and eagerly watched Season 4 while it aired in the United Kingdom last year.

 Despite living five hours outside of London in the northwest region of Cumbria, Charlotte and her mum were game to drive the kids to and from filming, which wrapped for the twins back in July.
 While on set, Charlotte says the cast went out of their way to make the new additions feel at home.

 “Elizabeth [McGovern] (Lady Cora) was very lovely,” she says, adding that Phyllis Logan (Mrs. Hughes) would always “pop in and see us.”
-Even though filming for Season 4 has finished, Lesley Nicol (Mrs. Patmore) continues to stay in touch with the Westons via Twitter, as does fellow baby co-star, Sybbie (Ava Mann).
+Even though filming for Season 4 has long since wrapped, Lesley Nicol (Mrs. Patmore) continues to stay in touch with the Westons via Twitter, as does fellow baby co-star, Sybbie (Ava Mann).

 “The boys loved Jim [Carter],” Charlotte says.
 “Every time he spoke they’d just watch him.
 They were taken back by it, hypnotized.”